 I like to allow the lure to sweep out from the main current into the seem and toward the bank.
 By doing this, you can brush the lure past a trout’s snout.

-Keep in mind, your line will go slack in the current.
+Keep in mind, that your line will go slack in the current.
 Manage your line by giving several cranks to straighten it out.
 By doing this, you’ll up the chances of feeling a strike, especially if a fish catches your spoon

 5.)
 Panther Martins